ehaddad2/ehaddad2/README.md

-👋 Hi folks!
-I’m Elias Haddad and I'm a first year computer science student at the University of Rochester.
+Thanks for visitng!
+I'm a CS major at U of Rochester.

 - I’m really interested in AI/ML research and applications
 - I'm currently working on cool computer vision and NLP applications